 If you are a leaseholder (for example, if you’re purchasing just one flat in a block) then you will generally not be responsible for insuring the buildings, as this would be the responsibility of the freeholder of the entire block of flats.
 However, as a leaseholder you will need to consider whether you need contents insurance for your personal possessions.

 Whether you’re renting the property or have purchased your new home, remember that your personal possessions (such as your clothing and furniture) won’t necessarily be covered under your buildings insurance.
-With thin in mind, you may need to have a look into arranging contents insurance for your new home.
+With this in mind, you may need to have a look into arranging contents insurance for your new home.
 Essentially, if you picked up your home, turned it upside down and shook it, anything that falls out is what would need to be covered under your contents insurance.
+Although it’s worth keeping in mind that carpets and floor coverings are usually considered as contents too – so it’s best to check with your insurance provider for a full list of what’s covered.
 If you’ve already arranged buildings insurance, then you can usually have contents cover added on to your existing policy.
 Alternately, if you don’t require buildings insurance (if you’ve purchased a flat, or are renting the property) then you can take out contents insurance as a standalone policy.

 Bear in mind that your contents insurance policy might not cover accidental damage as standard – so if you spill a bit of wine on the sofa, this won’t necessarily be covered under your contents insurance policy.
 However, you can usually add this cover to your policy for a small additional premium to put your mind at ease.
 Equally, if you’re renting out the property then it might be a requirement of your tenancy agreement to have tenants' liability insurance (TLI) cover in place.
 TLI essentially provides cover for any damage a tenant might cause to the landlords’ belongings in the property, and will usually be included as standard as part of a contents insurance policy.
 Check your policy documents to see what’s covered.